AntCas/antcas.github.io/src/pages/contigou/index.md

 ContigoU helps patients find skilled nursing rehab.

-In late 2017 I was contracted to build out the mvp for a seed stage healthcare technology startup.
-The company was founded by a discharge nurse and veteran of the healthcare industry who wanted to fix the problems she’d experienced first hand.
+In late 2017 I was contracted to build out the MVP for a seed stage healthcare technology startup.
+The company was founded by a veteran of the healthcare industry, a discharge nurse who wanted to fix the problems she’d experienced first hand.

 ###Market

 Skilled Nursing Rehab is where you go after a stroke, car accident, or other debilitating health problem and after the hospital has you in a stable condition.
 Patients usually stay in skilled nursing for about a month.

 Finding one of these facilities on your own is very difficult.
 Hospitals don’t give much help and information online is scattered.
-ContigoU solved these issues by giving you a hotel-style search for skilled nursing rehab.
+ContigoU solves these issues by providing a hotel-style search for skilled nursing rehab.

 ![alt text](/images/contigou/comparisons.png "ContigoU Comparisons Page")